 Well what is there to say, not a lot really….
-We, as a family have had numerous cameras and video cameras, but that is it.
-They would generally collect dust rather than get used.
+We, as a family have had many cameras and video cameras, but that is it.
+They would generally collect dust and not get used.
 Yes when our son was young we would get the camera out and take snaps and pester people at family festivities and of course holidays, but other than that nothing.

 Well, a few Christmas’ ago my husband asked for a new camera.
 I purchased him the FujiFilm Finepix S5700 for just over £150 and off he trotted.
 The old dog had learnt that when camera appears, pose, poppa is filming.. must pose and be on best behaviour.
 Well the retrievers are a different matter, when poppa appears with the Camera it oh a new toy for us.. and are bounding around so much it is hard to take a picture.

 Finally a camera that gets used, and we have taken some very good snaps.

 I was happy with my little Digimax 450, point and shoot, nothing technical… I don’t do technical..
 But you know what men are like with their toys, the more buttons, settings and gadgets they can have the better.

 Even if they don’t understand what every feature does, they still have to have them.
 One thing I have noticed is that when he was using is Fujifilm camera, most pictures were taken on auto, (whatever that means).
 Can’t grumble though as some of the pictures have been absolutely brilliant.

 However, this Christmas and when asked he wanted to have one of these super-duper cameras.
 You know the ones with interchangeable lenses.
 So off we went on our search of the internet and the one that caught his eye was the Canon EOS1100D..
 No wonder it caught his eye, it was over £400 on some sites, just for the body of the camera.